EvelynPloetz/Deep-LASI/docs/source/examples/example-2c-FRET-Static.rst

 Automatic data analysis and correction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In the following section you will see the automatic analysis results for the static two-color ‘low-FRET’ DNA sample.
 For a detailed description of automatic analysis steps please see the section **Automatic data analysis and correction, 2c-FRET-Dynamic, linking**.
 We first need to have the traces loaded on the program, then from the *Deep Learning* tab, we clicked on *Magic Button*.
 The traces were categorized by the program as shown on :numref:`Hellenkamp_autocategorized`.
+The resulting histograms and FRET efficiencies are reported on the following section.

 .. figure:: ./../../figures/examples/PA_Hellenkamp_DL_categories.png
    :width: 400